Stop Sewage Pollution

-Operating through a large national network of over 50 chapter-led labs, Surfrider volunteers are measuring bacteria levels at more than 450 ocean, bay, estuary and freshwater sampling sites across the country.
-The Blue Water Task Force is providing critical information to inform safe recreation and to raise awareness of local pollution problems.
+With over 50 chapter-led labs nationwide, Surfrider volunteers are measuring bacteria levels at nearly 500 ocean, bay, estuary and freshwater sampling sites across the country.
+The Blue Water Task Force is providing critical information to inform safe recreation and raise awareness of pollution problems.
 See where we are testing and view our data here.

 BEACH Act: Support federal funding for beach water quality monitoring and public notification programs through the EPA’s BEACH Act Grants program.

-Clean Water State Revolving Funds: Stop sewage spills at the beach by securing increased federal funding for wastewater infrastructure improvement projects.
+Clean Water State Revolving Fund: Stop sewage spills at the beach by securing increased federal funding for wastewater infrastructure improvement projects.

 - Combined Sewer Overages (CSOs)